n2cholas/shapecheck/README.md

 If you don't use pre-commit, there is a GitHub action to automatically format your code when you push to `main`.

-## Design Decisions

-- Using strings instead of tuples to specify shapes.
-  - Pros:
-    - more concise, fewer paranthesis makes it more human readable.
-    - can use more expressive syntax, e.g. named variadic dims (WIP).
-  - Cons:
-    - need string validation at runtime
-    - more prone to errors.
-- Decorator instead of type hints.
-  - Pros:
-    - this library is for runtime checking, not static analysis
-    - type hints would interfere with existing type hints and static analyzers
-  - Cons:
-    - more verbose, adds visual noise
-    - if you change argument order or refactor, you need to remember to make the same changes to the decorator, which is error prone.